jghinestrosa/messages-from-another-place/README.md

 ## Install

+If you want to install it in your computer you will need to have `node` and `npm` installed first.

-You only have to download the source and run `npm install` to download all the dependencies.
+After that, you only have to download the source and run `npm install` to download all the dependencies.

 If you want to give it a try in localhost the source contains an express server ready to use.
 Just run `npm start` and the server will start to listen in your `process.env.PORT` port or `9000` by default.